Command vs. Control

 Control means throwing enough strikes to avoid walks; command means locating a pitch to a precise spot within the zone.
 A pitcher can have one without the other.

 Control is the blunter measure: did the pitch cross the strike zone or not.
 A pitcher with good control throws a high percentage of strikes and rarely falls behind in counts.
-Command is a finer instrument — it asks not just whether the pitch was a strike, but whether it landed where the pitcher and catcher intended, down to a specific quadrant or even a specific baseball's width off the corner.
+The finer instrument asks not just whether the pitch was a strike.
+But whether it landed where the pitcher and catcher intended, down to a specific quadrant or even a specific baseball's width off the corner.
 A fastball thrown for a strike down the middle shows control without command; the same fastball spotted on the low-away corner shows both.

 Scouts and coaches separate the two because they predict different outcomes.
-Control without command tends to produce hittable strikes — pitchers who "pound the zone" but leave pitches over the heart of the plate get hit hard even while posting strong strike percentages.
+Control without command tends to produce hittable strikes.
+This means pitchers who "pound the zone" but leave pitches over the heart of the plate get hit hard even.
+At the same time, posting strong strike percentages.
 Command without full control (a pitcher who nibbles corners and occasionally falls behind) can still be effective because contact quality stays low.
-The best pitchers develop both: enough control to work ahead in counts, and enough command to keep contact off the barrel once they get there.
-Command is built on a repeatable delivery — the same release point, same arm slot, same tempo pitch after pitch — because location precision collapses the moment mechanics drift.
+The best pitchers develop both.
+This means enough of the first to work ahead in counts, and enough of the second to keep contact off the barrel once they get there.
+Precise location is built on a repeatable delivery.
+This means the same release point, same arm slot, same tempo pitch after pitch.
+This means.
+This is because location precision collapses the moment mechanics drift.

 Why it matters

-Command is diagnosable on video in a way a box score never shows.
-SwingVantage tracks release-point consistency rep to rep — the physical foundation command is built on — so an athlete can see whether inconsistent location is a targeting problem or a mechanical one.
+This is diagnosable on video in a way a box score never shows.
+SwingVantage tracks release-point consistency rep to rep. This means the physical foundation location is built on.
+This means.
+As a result, an athlete can see whether uneven location is a targeting problem or a mechanical one.

 How it shows up on video

-On video, command shows up as a tight cluster of release points and a consistent arm slot across an outing; a pitcher who is around the zone but not commanding it often has a release point that drifts several inches pitch to pitch, even while velocity and general strike-throwing stay stable.
+On video, it shows up as a tight cluster of release points and a consistent arm slot across an outing.
+A pitcher who is around the zone but not commanding it often has a release point that drifts several inches pitch to pitch, even.
+At the same time, velocity and general strike-throwing stay stable.

 Common mistakes

-• Chasing command by steering or guiding the ball late in the delivery, which actually increases release-point variability
+- Chasing precision by steering or guiding the ball late in the delivery, which actually increases release-point variability

 In SwingVantage Motion Lab